You are currently using an outdated browser. For the best viewing experience, please upgrade your browser here.

 Partners and sponsors, among other opportunities, will receive ongoing exposure and promotional opportunities throughout the BGANZ network via the BGANZ website, social media and e-newsletter editorials and advertisements in the BGANZ magazine.

-If you’d like to partner with BGANZ, contact the BGANZ CEO, Eamonn Flanagan.
+If you’d like to partner with BGANZ, contact the BGANZ CEO, Cassandra Nichols.
 The BGANZ Board will accept partnership and sponsorship within the guidelines of the BGANZ Partnership policy.

 Paid advertisements are offered at a standard rate of $100 per item.
 This enables placement in our e-newsletter and on our social media platforms including facebook and twitter.
-If you’d like to advertise with BGANZ, contact the BGANZ CEO, Eamonn Flanagann.
+If you’d like to advertise with BGANZ, contact the BGANZ CEO, Cassandra Nichols.
 The BGANZ Board will accept advertising within the guidelines of the BGANZ Advertising policy.

 Botanic Gardens Conservation International (BGCI) is a membership organisation, representing botanic gardens in more than 100 countries around the world.
 It is an independent UK charity established in 1987 to link the botanic gardens of the world in a global network for plant conservation.